joomla/joomla-framework/src/Joomla/Test/README.md

 ## Helper

-`\Joomla\Test\Helper` is a static helper class that can be used to take some of the pain out of repetive tasks whilst unit testing with PHPUnit.
+`\Joomla\Test\Helper` is a static helper class that can be used to take some of the pain out of repetitive tasks whilst unit testing with PHPUnit.

 ### Mocking